abisop/nuttx-docs/en/platforms/sim/sim/boards/sim/index.md

     +CONFIG_INIT_FILEPATH="/system/bin/nsh"

-The shell is loaded from the elf, but you can also run any of the ELFs that are in /system/bin as they are on the "PATH"
+The shell is loaded from the elf, but you can also run any of the ELFs that are in /system/bin as they are on the \"PATH\"

 ### minibasic